 Vaginal yeast infections are becoming more and more common by the day.
-They are typically characterised by a burning sensation during urination, thick white vaginal discharge, itching in and around the vaginal area and a painful sensation during sexual intercourse.
+They are typically characterised by a burning sensation during urination, thick white discharge, itching in and around the area and a painful sensation during intercourse.
 Primarily, yeast infection is caused due to the lack of regulation of good bacteria.
-If you happen to be suffering from yeast infection, one of the most common questions lurking in your mind will be how can yeast infection affect your periods?

 How can Yeast Infection affect Your Periods

 - First, to know how yeast infection can affect your periods, you should be aware of the facts.
 Although some people believe that yeast infection can cause a delay in the menstrual cycle, no proven medical deductions are confirming the same.
 Therefore, factually, yeast infections are not known to be responsible for affecting the schedule of your monthly periods in any way.

 - However, if you get your periods during a yeast infection, it might amount to severe discomfort.
 Periods bring hormonal changes in the body, which results in alteration of the pH of the vagina.
 In such cases, a yeast infection can aggravate.